Guide to Facebook Advertising: Advanced Edition

 5. Page Posts – view your scheduled posts, published posts and ad posts

 6. Events Manager – access your pixels and custom conversions and account settings

 7. Settings – access Business Settings, manage users and billing.

 The Ads Manager section is where most of the work is done.
 In here, you can create new campaigns, edit current ones and import and export new creative.

 There are a few features that will help you maneuver around the interface and become more efficient.

 • Search – use this feature to find what you’re looking for, without having to hunt through old campaigns or ads

 • Filters – there’s a lot filters covering delivery, objectives and changes

 Again, it’s a great way to focus your attention on what truly matters.

 • Duplicate – after selecting a campaign, ad set or ad, a few other features will appear.
 The duplicate option is one of them.
 Use this feature to quickly duplicate your previous work rather than repeating the process over again.
 This is great for creating A/B ad tests when you’re changing the image or ad copy.
-If you copy and paste a campaign, Power Editor will duplicate the ad sets and ads in the campaign too.
+If you copy and paste a campaign, Ad Manager will duplicate the ad sets and ads in the campaign too.

 • Campaign Tags – another overlooked feature is the campaign tag.
 Use these tags to label campaigns for quick reporting, experiments or objectives.
 There are numerous ways to use them and multiple reasons why they could be beneficial to you.